KPackratt2k/S-ENC-YUV/README.md

 ## Variations

 There are multiple variations of the mod board to choose from based on the two different methods tested.
 The one to choose will vary on a variety of factors (such as your video encoder chip, console revision, or even your TV/Scaler's way of processing the image).
-Owners of consoles with the BA6592F encoder had the best results with the Type-A configuration (with S8050 transistors) while owners of S-ENC consoles had the best results with Type-B (passive).
-If in doubt, order the advanced full-size board and test it with different configurations to see which one works best for you.
+Type A uses a transistor setup similar to the original AV output circuit of the SNES, while Type B uses basic passive components.
+If you're not sure which one to use, order the advanced full-size board and test it with different configurations to see which one works best for you.
+Further testing will eventually be conducted to determine which circuit will be the most ideal for certain configurations.

 OSHPark links:
 - [Advanced](https://oshpark.com/shared_projects/vhEn3k7J)